Funeral & Sympathy Thank You Cards [How To & Examples]

 Expressing Yourself in a Funeral Thank You Card

 After losing a loved one, you may have been showered with notes, cards, gifts, and acts of service.
 Because of the nature of the situation, most people do not expect to receive a thank you note for sympathy gifts.
-However, after some time has passed, you may wish to send a personal thank you to those whose kindness impacted you most during your difficult time.
+However, after some time has passed, you may wish to send a personal note to those whose kindness impacted you most during your difficult time.

 Do not feel pressured to send a thank you card to every single person who expressed their condolences or to complete the cards all at once.
-Take as much time as you need and feel free to keep the message short and sweet.
+Take as much time as you need, and feel free to keep the message short and sweet.
 The recipients will be grateful to know you appreciate their sympathy gift or card, but what they care about most is your well-being.

 The good news is that writing sympathy thank you cards can be quick and painless.
 You can choose to buy funeral thank you cards with pre-printed messages on them or use blank cards.
 Either way, you can make the message as long or short as you like, as long as it is sincere.